 I make about a gallon of broth a week.
 Sometimes a little more, sometimes a little less.
-My goal is to make a gelatin rich broth to help get extra nutrition into our diet.
-Plus it is wonderful to have the broth available for gravies and stocks.
+My goal is to make a gelatin-rich broth to help get extra nutrition into our diet.
+Plus, it’s wonderful to have the broth available for gravies and stocks.
 The added flavor is amazing.

-I have made broth out of chicken, beef, duck, antelope, chicken feet and fish.
+I have made broth out of chicken, beef, duck, antelope, chicken feet, and fish.
 All have turned out amazing.
-I have chicken stock cooking right now from the whole chicken we hate on Sunday.
-I love doing broth from the whole chicken because it feels like ‘free food’ to me.
+I have chicken stock cooking right now from the whole chicken we ate on Sunday.
+I love doing broth from the whole chicken because it feels like “free food” to me.

-Chicken Broth from a Whole Chicken: I do the chicken broth from a whole chicken a little different than the other broths.
-I cook it on the stove top for about an hour and then pick off the meat that was still left on the bone.
-It easily separates and I get anywhere from 1/2 cup to 2 cups more meat depending on how well that I de-boned the chicken.
+I do the chicken broth from a whole chicken a little different than the other broths.
+Using a previously roasted (or cooked in the crockpot) whole chicken, I return it to the crockpot and cover with water.
+I heat on high for an hour or two, then pick off the meat that was still left on the bones.
+It easily separates and I get anywhere from 1/2 cup to 2 cups more meat depending on how well I previously de-boned the chicken.
 This meat is great for casseroles or chicken salad.

 Note: I don’t salt my broth until I’m ready to use it.
 Then I’m quite generous with the sea salt.

 One thing I do is put the word out to people I know that hunt or raise animals that I would be happy to take carcasses and chicken feet off their hands.
 (I also let them know I’ll take the offal, but that is a subject for another post.)
 We go fishing, that is where the fish carcasses come from.
 I occasionally buy bones from my beef CSA if I’m running low on other bones.
 And I save bones from cooked meals to use too.
 If I have a bone-in roast of some sort, it is fair game for broth.
 If it’s a small bone, then it goes in the freezer until I have enough for a pot.